oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 # Annex B. Examples
 _This section is non-normative._

-OpenC2 messages consist of a set of "message elements" defined in Section 3.2 of [[OpenC2-Lang-v1.0](#openc2-lang-v10)].
+OpenC2 Messages consist of a set of "message elements" defined in Section 3.2 of [[OpenC2-Lang-v1.0](#openc2-lang-v10)].
 Table 4-1 of this specification defines how the message elements are handled with HTTPS transfer.
 Broadly speaking the message content (i.e., Commands and Responses) is carried in the HTTP message body while the remaining elments are handled in HTTP headers.
-The example messages below illustrate how this is handled in practice.
+The example Messages below illustrate how this is handled in practice.

 A Request-URI ending in /openc2 is used in all example HTTP requests.